Class ChopRandom

 It is strongly recommended that you seed this with setSeed(long) instead of setState(long, long, long, long), because if you give sequential seeds to both setSeed() and setState(), the former will start off random, while the latter will start off repeating the seed sequence.
 After about 20-40 random numbers generated, any correlation between similarly seeded generators will probably be completely gone, though.

-This implements all optional methods in EnhancedRandom except EnhancedRandom.skip(long); it does implement previousLong() without using skip().
+This implements all optional methods in EnhancedRandom except EnhancedRandom.skip(long); it does implement previousLong() and previousInt() without using skip().

 This is called ChopRandom because it operates on half the bits as TrimRandom while otherwise being similar.